teslamotors/informed/stories/Intro/WhatElse/CustomInputs.md

 <!-- STORY -->

-**Note: this is one of a few ways to create custome inputs.
+**Note: this is one of a few ways to create custom inputs.
 See the custom input section in the docs for more details!**